Mark Scharenbroich: Career

 In 1979, Scharenbroich was hired by Jostens to speak at high schools throughout North America.
 He was featured in the film The Greatest Days of Your Life …So Far, for which Scharenbroich won the Golden Apple and Silver Screen film awards for writing and performing.
 He won an Emmy Award as writer/producer for an ABC TV special and is the recipient of several international film awards.

 In 1984, he established Scharenbroich & Associates, a communications and production company.
 Certified by the National Speaker’s Association as a Certified Speaking Professional (CSP), in 2003, Scharenbroich was inducted into the National Speaker’s Association Hall of Fame, receiving the CPAE award — NSA’s Council of Peers Award of Excellence.

+Scharenbroich has also worked with businesses and professional associations, with presentations focused on communication, leadership, organizational culture, teamwork, and relationships with customers and colleagues.
+A recurring theme of his work is the importance of making meaningful connections with others.

-Scharenbroich published "Nice Bike: Making Meaningful Connections on the Road of Life" in 2010.
-In his book he teaches how to “Nice Bike” someone by acknowledging, honoring, and connecting with them.
+In 2010, Scharenbroich published Nice Bike: Making Meaningful Connections on the Road of Life.
+The book developed the “Nice Bike” concept, which uses an encounter at the Harley-Davidson 100th anniversary celebration in Milwaukee as a metaphor for acknowledging, honoring, and connecting with other people.
+The concept subsequently became a recurring theme in Scharenbroich’s professional speaking work.

-Since 2013 Scharenbroich has co-hosted a yearly "Keynote Kamp" with Eric Chester where they instruct other speakers on how to better write and deliver a keynote address.
+Scharenbroich was included in Global Gurus' Top 30 Motivational Speakers rankings.